 Undergraduate Student Legacy Award

 The Ivan Allen Jr. Legacy Awards honor faculty and students whose lives and work embody the spirit of Georgia Tech alumnus Ivan Allen Jr. (Commerce 1934).
 As stewards of Mayor Allen’s legacy, the College champions research, teaching, and service that encompass Mayor Allen’s visionary urban policies and his values of social courage, social justice, and ethical action.
-Recipients are selected from nominees considered by the Legacy Awards Committee led by Associate Dean John Tone.
+Recipients are selected from nominees considered by the Legacy Awards Committee led by the Associate Dean for Undergraduate Studies.

 The Legacy Awards are supported through the generosity of Col. Stephen and Mrs. Pamela Hall.

 Each spring the Ivan Allen College of Liberal Arts recognizes an extraordinary graduate student, undergraduate student, and faculty member with an Ivan Allen, Jr., Legacy Award.
 These are beautiful Frabel glass sculptures.
 The awards also come with stipends of $1,000 each.
 The awards and the stipends are made possible by our generous supporters, Pamela and Stephen Hall.

 Student nominees should demonstrate evidence of leadership, engagement, and academic achievement.
 Nominations must be made by faculty members or academic advisers.
 Students who feel they are eligible and would like to be nominated for this award may want to consult with faculty members or advisers to secure a nomination.

 Faculty nominees should demonstrate outstanding records of service, leadership, scholarship, and teaching.
 In the case of the faculty award, we rely on school chairs to supply names of nominees.
 Faculty members who feel they may be eligible may approach their school chairs to request a nomination.